Rainsurance/.github/profile/README.md

 Finally, product-wise, one of the biggest challenges we faced was finding the right balance between the needs of our potential customers and the insurance companies that might want to participate in our platform.
 Understanding the dynamics of the insurance market, the risk factors involved, and the expectations of the customers was a complex task.

-## Accomplishments that we're proud of

-We are proud to have created a solution that addresses a real-world problem and has the potential to disrupt the travel industry, all using blockchain and web3.
-We successfully built the project leveraging robust technologies/frameworks/partners, thus after some validation during the MVP phase, we are confident that we have a production-ready solution at hand.
-On top of that we managed to overcome all the technical challenges described in the previous section, which made us very happy and proud.

-## What we learned

-First of all, we have learned a lot about the insurance market and the techinalities behind weather forecasting.
-We now have an intermediate to advanced level of knowledge about Etherisc's GIF which can be leveraged for this insurance proposed here or any other type of decentralized insurance we might be working in the future.
-We also had the opportunity to learn in practice the recently launched Chainlink service - Chainlink Functions.
-The intersection of smart contracts and insurance presented an incredible opportunity to onboard many people about the benefits of blockchain technology and the use of oracles.
-A pain point for insurance customers is the claim process, and we are confident that the benefits of oracles like Chainlink will open up a lot of new use cases.
-We also aim to deliver more value to the travel industry and event organizers around the world.

 ## What's next for Rainsurance
 We plan to continue improving and expanding our service through an extensive roadmap, some of the key milestones being:
 - Onboard more regular travelers (not only web3 users) by enabling other payment methods like credit cards and PIX for the brazilian market;